omec-project/upf/docs/INSTALL.md

 Pktgen allows us to test the upf pipeline with external datapath interfaces.
 This can be done either using a single machine or two machines.

-> Make sure the mode is not set to sim in scripts/docker_setup.sh and upf.json
+> Make sure the mode is not set to sim in scripts/docker_setup.sh and upf.jsonc

 ![ubench-pktgen](images/ubench-pktgen.svg)